 New Zealand Traveller Declaration

 All inbound travelers must complete an New Zealand Traveller Declaration within 28 days before to departure.
 This is a form that may be filled out online on your desktop computer or mobile device through the New Zealand Traveller Declaration website.
-When filling out the declaration, you will need to provide your contact details, declare your vaccination status, passport information, and provide a negative Covid pre-departure test taken within 24 – 48 hours (depending on your test).
+When filling out the declaration, you will need to provide your contact details, declare your vaccination status, and passport information.

 Wear a Mask